tomjaguarpaw/blog.poisson.chat/posts/2022-09-21-quantified-constraint-trick.md

 It's important to specialize `gsolomap` with *distinct type variables* (`a` and `a'`).
-You cannot refactor code by inlining a function if its body uses `solomap`, as it risks breaking that requirement.
+You cannot refactor code by inlining a function if its body uses `gsolomap`, as it risks breaking that requirement.

 == Witnessing incoherence

-For example, apply the `fmapT` defined above to some concrete arguments.
+For an example of surprising result caused by incoherence, apply the `fmapT` defined above to some concrete arguments.
 See how the result changes then you replace `fmapT` with its definition, `gsolomap`.

 ```haskell
 fmapT    ((+1) :: Int -> Int) (C 0 0 0) == C 0 0 1 :: T Int Int